BITGIN/bitgin-oauth2-client-example/README.md

 | created_at | number | when the withdrawal was created, Unix time of current time, the number of `milliseconds` elapsed since January 1, 1970 UTC|
 | updated_at | number | when the withdrawal was updated, Unix time of current time, the number of `milliseconds` elapsed since January 1, 1970 UTC|
 | completed_at | number | when the withdrawal was completed, Unix time of current time, the number of `milliseconds` elapsed since January 1, 1970 UTC|

 <br/>

 ## Confirm Withdrawal

-Confirm the withdrawal with 2FA code
+Confirm the withdrawal with OTP code

 Request
 ```POST  /v1/oauth/exchange/wallet/withdrawal/confirm```